rderimay/sane-scan-pdf/README.md

  --ocr
-   Run OCR to make the PDF searchable (requires tesseract and ImageMagick) --skip-empty-pages remove empty pages from resulting PDF document (e.g. one sided doc in duplex mode)
+   Run OCR to make the PDF searchable (requires tesseract and ImageMagick) --skip-empty-pages
+   Remove empty pages from resulting PDF document (e.g. one sided doc in duplex mode) --optimize-image
+   Runs an ImageMagick optimization script that produces cleaner scans.
+   It runs before `--skip-empty-image` is evaluated, so it should also help removing unneeded pages.

 OUTPUT
  -o, --output <outputfile>